 Along with me on the adventure through the Loire Valley was my good friend Nancy McGee of Absolutely Southern France.
 The tour expert extraordinaire and I started on the five-day trip.

 Our home base on this trip was an Airbnb ‘chalet’ in Amboise.
 From there, we could easily reach more châteaux and wine than we could cram into our timeline.

 Château Royal du Amboise

-The Château de Amboise is in the center of the charming city that shares its same name.
-The first trenches of the château were built in the 4th century to defend the residents of the town.
+The Château de Amboise is in the center of the charming city that shares its name.
+The first trenches of the château were built in the 4th century to defend the town’s residents.

 Inside Château Amboise

 An overcast morning made views of the gardens at Château de Amboise impressively dramatic.